-Our business is dependent on the global supply chain to ensure that equipment, materials and other resources are available to both expand and maintain services in a safe and reliable manner.
+Our business is dependent on the supply chain to ensure that equipment, materials and other resources are available to both expand and maintain services in a safe and reliable manner.
 Moreover, prices of equipment, materials and other resources have increased recently and may continue to increase in the future.
 Failure to secure equipment, materials and other resources on economically acceptable terms may adversely impact our financial condition and results of operations.

-Current domestic and global supply chain issues are delaying the delivery, and in some cases resulting in shortages of, materials, equipment and other resources that are critical to our business operations.
-Failure to eliminate or manage the constraints in the supply chain may eventually impact the availability of items that are necessary to support normal operations as well as materials that are required for continued infrastructure growth, including the replacement of end-of-life assets.
+Current supply chain issues are delaying the delivery, and in some cases resulting in shortages of, materials, equipment and other resources that are critical to our business operations.
+Failure to eliminate or manage the constraints in the supply chain may impact the availability of items that are necessary to support normal operations as well as materials that are required for continued infrastructure growth, including the replacement of end-of-life assets.

-Moreover, inflation has recently become an area of increasing economic concern, both domestically and internationally.
-Changes in the costs of providing our energy products and services, including price increases in equipment and materials as well as increases in labor costs, may negatively impact our financial condition and results of operations and/or result in corresponding price increases for the energy products and services we offer our customers.
+Moreover, inflation is an area of increasing economic concern.
+Changes in the costs of providing our products and services, including price increases in equipment and materials as well as increases in labor and distribution costs, may negatively impact our financial condition and results of operations and/or result in corresponding price increases for the products and services we offer our customers.